— Complete Game Guide —

 Routes are the backbone of the entire game; they are how you earn revenue and reputation and ultimately grow your airline.
 Before creating a route, be sure that you have researched flights you want to include on the route and have a good idea of what the demand is.
 For more on that, see the route research portion of this guide.
 The sections below will review how to set up and activate routes for your airline.

 Routes consist of a series of flights assigned to an aircraft.
 Think of a route as a daily schedule for a particular aircraft.
+Each aircraft can only be assigned to 1 active route at a time, with one exception (see next paragraph).
 You are free to create routes however you wish.
 Both hub and spoke and point to point style routing will work with Airline Enterprise.
 If you would like to do a simple return leg, for example LHR-JFK-LHR, you are free to do that.
 If you want to do something more complicated, such as LAX-SFO-DEN-ORD-DFW-LAX, you can do that as well.
 Routes do not have to start and end at the same location; you could do perhaps JFK-ORD-DFW-DEN-LAX, and then set up a second route with the same aircaft that departs out of LAX.
 As you can see, you can get fairly creative with your route configurations.
 The only rule is that routes with more than 2 stops can not exceed 24 hours in total accumulated flight time.

 5a — Creating Routes